-The Magician archetype serves as the bridge to the True Self.
+The Magician archetype serves as the bridge to creation.
 These energies are expressed as powerful intuitive thoughts and feelings.
-Whereas intuition in the innocent can sometimes be naive and undeveloped, the force is matured and much stronger in the magician archetype.
+Whereas intuition in the innocent can sometimes be naive and undeveloped, the force is matured and much stronger in the magician archetype, albeit not fully developed.

 In mythology, the magician archetype shares a close connection with the King.
 Whereas the Ruler archetype makes decisions, and in his role as warrior summons the courage to act out new ideas, the role of the magician is to propose a suggestion and a strategy.

-Because of the magician’s intuitive insights and the relationship with the king, I connect this archetype with Jung’s Mother archetype – which has been classified as the Queen archetype by mainstream psychology, but like the King archetype above, this only explains a fraction of what the Mother archetype relates to.
+Because of the magician’s intuitive insights and the relationship with the king, I connect this archetype with Jung’s Mother archetype.
+However, the Mother is classified as the Queen archetype by mainstream psychology, but like the King archetype above, this only explains a fraction of what the Mother archetype relates to.

-If the hero of the story is a prince or some other hero trying to overcome a tyrannical king or challenge, the magician usually shows up as a female sorceress – thus would correlate with Jung’s Maiden archetype, but is also seen on the anima such as Artemis in Greek mythology.
+If the hero of the story is a prince, or a hero trying to overcome a tyrannical king or challenge, the magician usually shows up as a female sorceress – thus would correlate with Jung’s Maiden archetype, but is also seen as the anima such as Artemis in Greek mythology.
 Essentially, the energy of the magician is a transformative power.